-PPC has a comprehensive system of internal controls in place.
+PPC has a comprehensive system of internal controls in place with clear structures, delegated authority levels and accountability.

-During 2016, the Company carried out a review of key internal policies, including its financial processes and procedures in order to ensure highest standards of corporate governance and to ensure compliance with the Code of Corporate Governance as issued by the Capital Market Authority.
+During 2017, the Company continue to carry out a review of key internal policies and procedures in order to ensure highest standards of corporate governance and to ensure compliance with the Code of Corporate Governance as issued by the Capital Market Authority.
+Through the Audit Committee, the Board has implemented a programme of internal audits of different aspects of the Company's business.